 2. All filings pursuant to Title 29 (Guardianships, Conservatorships, and actions to compromise a claim) shall be accomplished in the same manner as above, except that (a) emergency guardianship or conservatorship petitions or (b) medical consent guardianship petitions may be filed by appointment scheduled by telephone in advance.

-4. Marriage license applications are to be made according to the instructions posted at the building entrance, which may vary from time to time.
+4. Marriage license applications can be made in person or by email request.
 One may call for the current procedures.

-5. Requests for copies of documents, whether or not certified, shall be in writing only, including, but not limited to, letters issued to personal representatives, birth certificates, death certificates, marriage documents, etc. Forms for many such requests are outside the entrance to the building.
-All fees shall accompany the written request.
+5. Requests for copies of documents, whether or not certified, shall be in writing only, including, but not limited to, letters issued to personal representatives, birth certificates, death certificates, marriage documents, etc. All fees shall accompany the written request.

 6. All filings or requests not described above shall be accomplished by mail, or by hand delivery to the building entrance security station in a sealed envelope.

-8. Fiduciary oaths are by appointment only made in advance by telephone.
+8. Fiduciary oath appointments can made in advance by telephone.

 All filings and requests must be accompanied by exact fee amounts.
 All requested copies of Title 53 and Title 29 documents shall be transmitted to the requesting party by mail unless other arrangements are approved in advance, and the written requests therefor shall include a self-addressed, stamped, envelope.
 This includes “file stamped” copies of filings.

-The issuance of passports is suspended; however, the US State Department is now phasing in normal processing.
-When the State Department is fully operational, it is anticipated that passport applications will be accepted by appointment in the usual manner.
+Passport applications will be accepted by appointment only.
 Weapons carry license procedures are on the specific page of this web site.

-Requirements: Both parties must appear with valid ID (driver's license or birth certificate).
+Both parties must appear with valid ID (driver's license or birth certificate).
 If divorced, it is not necessary for you to bring in a copy of your final decree of divorce; however, you should have a certified copy of the final decree in your records.
-Occasionally, a person believing himself or herself to be divorced will discover that such is not the case because someone forgot to obtain, or file, the final decree.

 The license fee is $56.00 payable by cash or check.
 The fee is reduced to $16 upon presentation of the Court form certifying pre-marital counseling.
-The form and requirements may be obtained from the Probate Court office in person.
+The form and requirements may be obtained from the Probate Court office in person or by email.

 Applicants must be at least 18 to apply without parental consent.
-For age 17, special rules apply.
 Please call the Probate Court office at 770-781-2140 for more information.